Frequently Asked Questions

 53. DO I NEED TO SIGN A CONTRACT THAT LOCKS ME WITH FMN FOR A SET PERIOD OF TIME?

-We bill our clients quarterly, but you can terminate your relationship with FMN at any time and receive a refund of any fees you are owed.
+We bill our clients quarterly, but you can terminate your relationship with FMN at any time.

 54. HOW MUCH TIME DO YOU SPEND WORKING WITH EXISTING CLIENTS VERSUS BRINGING IN NEW CLIENTS?

-More than 99% of our time is dedicated to serving existing clients.
+A majority of our time is dedicated to serving our existing clients.
 We spend very little time marketing, prospecting, and networking for new clients.

 55. WHAT IS THE FIRM’S POLICY ON PROTECTING CLIENT DATA AND PRIVACY?